Gabriel Acevero

-Gabriel Acevero (born October 23, 1990) is an American organizer, activist and politician representing Maryland's 39th House district.
+Gabriel Acevero (born October 23, 1990) is a Trinidadian–American organizer, activist and politician representing Maryland's 39th House district.
 On November 6, 2018, Acevero finished in first place with 31% of the vote and became the first openly gay Afro-Latino, and one of the youngest people, elected to the Maryland House of Delegates.
-He is a member of Phi Beta Sigma fraternity.
+Acevero is a member of the Democratic Socialists of America.

-Early life, education, and career
+Early life and education

-Acevero was born on October 23, 1990, in San Fernando, Trinidad; the youngest of six children to Ingrid (née Renn), a government employee and labor activist and Michael Acevero, an insurance agent.
-His paternal family are Afro-Venezuelan and his mother is Afro-Trinidadian.
+Acevero was born on October 23, 1990, in San Fernando, Trinidad; the youngest of six children.
+His paternal family is Afro-Venezuelan and his mother is Afro-Trinidadian.
 Acevero was raised in the town of Couva and attended Richmond Street Boys Anglican School in the capital, Port-of-Spain.
-He graduated from Couva Government Secondary School in 2007, where he excelled on the school's debate team and his family immigrated to the United States later that year, settling in Maryland.
-Acevero started college at 16, earning his associate degree in international relations from Montgomery College and a bachelor's degree in political science from the University of Maryland Baltimore County (UMBC) in 2011 at the age of 20.
-He was a student activist in college, volunteered for political campaigns and was active in the state Democratic Party.
+He graduated from Couva Government Secondary School in 2007, where he was a member of the school's debate team.
+Later that year, his family immigrated to the United States, settling in Maryland.
+Acevero started college at 16, earning his associate degree in international relations from Montgomery College and a bachelor's degree in political science from the University of Maryland, Baltimore County (UMBC) in 2011 at the age of 20.
+He was a student activist in college, volunteered for political campaigns, and was active in the Maryland Democratic Party.